b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sc(s)
 ```

 The function `repVectElts` is a helper function.
-It is slightly complicated and I will not explain it thoroughly.
+It is slightly complicated and I will not explain it in detail.
 Just treat it as any other function from a library.
 A function you know only by name, input, and output.
 A function that you are not aware of its insides (of course if you really want you can figure them out by yourself).
-All it does is it takes two vectors `v` and `times` then it replicates each element of `v` a number of times specified in `times` like so: `repVectElts([10, 20], [1, 2])` `jl repVectElts([10, 20], [1, 2])`.
+All it does is it takes two vectors `v` and `times`, then it replicates each element of `v` a number of times specified in `times` like so: `repVectElts([10, 20], [1, 2])` `jl repVectElts([10, 20], [1, 2])`.
 And this is actually all you care about right now.

 As for the `getAbsGroupDiffsFromOverallMean` it does exactly what it says.
 It subtracts group means from the overall mean `(overallMean .- groupMeans)` and takes absolute values of that [`abs.(`].
 Then it repeats each difference as many times as there are observations in the group `repVectElts(absGroupDiffs, map(length, [v1, v2]))` (as if every single point in a group was that far away from the overall mean).
 This is what it returns to us.